MarkEddy001/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 This project is aimed at improving your Python programming skills and reinforcing the principles of Test-Driven Development (TDD).
 In this README, you will find essential information about the project, including its objectives, requirements, and guidelines.

+Project Objectives
+By the end of this project, you should be able to:

+General
+Understand why Python programming is awesome.
+Define what an interactive test is.
+Recognize the importance of writing tests.
+Learn how to write Docstrings to create tests.
+Understand how to write documentation for modules and functions.
+Identify the basic option flags to create tests.
+Learn how to find edge cases in your code.
+Project Guidelines
+Python Scripts
+You can use editors like vi, vim, or emacs to write your Python scripts.
+All Python files should be interpreted/compiled on Ubuntu 20.04 LTS using Python 3.8.5.
+Ensure that all your files end with a new line.
+Start each Python file with the shebang line: #!/usr/bin/python3.
+Include a README.md file at the root of your project folder.
+Adhere to the PEP 8 style guide by using pycodestyle (version 2.8.*).
+All your Python files must be executable.
+The length of your Python files will be tested using wc.
+Python Test Cases
+Test files should end with a new line and be placed inside a folder named tests.
+All test files should have a text file extension (e.g., .txt).
+Execute your tests using the command: python3 -m doctest ./tests/*.
+Ensure that all your Python modules have documentation, which can be checked using python3 -c 'print(__import__("my_module").__doc__)'.
+Document your functions with meaningful and informative Docstrings, which can be checked using python3 -c 'print(__import__("my_module").my_function.__doc__)'.
+Collaboration and Plagiarism
+Collaboration on test cases is encouraged, but avoid collaborating on the implementation.
+Do not trust the user's input; always consider and test for all possible edge cases.
+Avoid plagiarism; coming up with your own solutions is essential for your learning process.
+Resources
+Make sure to read or watch the following resources to better understand the concepts and tools related to this project:

+doctest — Test interactive Python examples (up to "26.2.3.7.
+Warnings" included) doctest – Testing through documentation
+Unit Tests in Python
+Unittest module
+Interactive and Non-interactive tests
+Conclusion
+This project is an excellent opportunity to enhance your Python programming skills and grasp the significance of writing tests.
+Following the guidelines and collaborating on test cases will help you become a more proficient Python developer.
+Remember to work diligently, learn from the resources provided, and, most importantly, enjoy the process of coding and testing.
+Good luck!

 ## Tests :heavy_check_mark:

 * [tests](./tests): Folder of test files.
 Includes both Holberton-provided ones as well as the following eight independently-developed: